TAPS Policy and Legislative Priorities

 Provide Tricare and Champva Young Adult Coverage in Parity with the Affordable Care Act

-The Affordable Care Act (ACA), signed into law in 2010, allows young adults to remain on their parent's health care plans until age 26.
+The Affordable Care Act (ACA), signed into law in 2010, allows young adults to remain on their parent’s health care plans until age 26 without a premium increase.
 This rule applies to all plans in the individual market and to all employer plans.
-However, neither TRICARE, nor CHAMPVA coverage includes this rule.
+However, it does not extend to veteran families with young adults under the Civilian Health and Medical Program for the Department of Veterans Affairs (CHAMPVA).
+Young adults using CHAMPVA are currently no longer eligible for coverage when they turn 18, or 23 if they are a full-time student.

 TAPS supports the Health Care Fairness for Military Families Act, which would allow TRICARE young adults to remain on their parent's policy up to age 26 without a premium increase.
 Military dependents and survivors covered under their military parent's TRICARE policy are only eligible to remain on those policies until the age of 21 or 23 if they are still in college.
 Military families can purchase TRICARE Young Adult coverage, which comes with a premium.